simonpainter/www.simonpainter.com/docs/Tech/Azure/route-server-prefix-limit.md

 This could be particularly problematic in SD-WAN deployments.
 Imagine having 1,000 prefixes from various sites – a single site's route update could temporarily disconnect all sites from Azure.

+The option still exists to scale out to multiple NVAs because the prefix limit is per peer and not per route server; the documentation is a bit vague but I have tested this to confirm.
+The maximum number of peers (the number of NVAs) for a single route server is 8, so realistically you can work with 4000 prefixes per route server.

 ## The Takeaway

 For my deployments where reliability is crucial, I'm setting a hard limit at 500 prefixes.
 Sometimes, the safest path isn't pushing the documented limits to their maximum, but understanding the nuances and building in a comfortable buffer.